James L. Heskett

 UPS Foundation Professor of Business Logistics, Emeritus

-He is a member of the Board of Directors of Limited Brands.
 He has served as a consultant to companies in North America, Latin America, and Europe.

 Professor Heskett was the 1974 recipient of the John Drury Sheahan Award of the Council of Logistics Management, the 1992 Marketing Educator of the Year Award of Sales and Marketing Executives International, and the 2010 Distinguished Career Contribution Award in Services Management of American Marketing Association.